Baboy PHPigs

 Boar150-250 kg10-15 L15-20 L

-The lactating sow needs the most water by far.
-She produces 5–10 liters of milk per day, and needs roughly 5 liters of water for every liter of milk.
-If she does not drink enough, she produces less milk, and her piglets starve.
+The lactating sow stands out.
+She produces 5-10 liters of milk per day and needs about 5 liters of water for every liter of milk.
+If she doesn't drink enough, milk production drops and her piglets starve.
+Most backyard sow mortality problems we hear about trace back to water, not feed.

-Pigs cannot sweat.
-They rely on panting, wallowing, and shade to stay cool.
-When ambient temperature exceeds 25–30°C — which is most of the year in the Philippines — pigs experience heat stress.
+Pigs can't sweat.
+They have very few sweat glands and thick subcutaneous fat, so they depend on panting, wallowing, and shade to cool down.
+When ambient temperature exceeds 25-30°C, which is basically year-round in the Philippines, pigs are in some degree of heat stress.

-During the Philippine dry season (March–May), daytime temperatures regularly hit 33–38°C. This is well above the heat stress threshold for all categories of pigs.
-Water becomes even more critical during these months.
+During dry season (March through May), daytime temperatures in Central Luzon, Cebu, and Davao regularly hit 33-38°C. This is well above the threshold for all pig categories.
+Water becomes your most important management tool during these months, not just for drinking but for cooling.

 • Sunken eyes